 High school graduation is right around the corner.
 (Parents of graduating seniors — pull out your tissue and get ready for a wild ride.).
-These kids have worked hard, and can be under tremendous pressure.
+These kids have worked hard, and have been under tremendous pressure.
 Let them know how proud you are with a thoughtful and useful graduation gift.

 This post may contain affiliate links, which means we may make a small commission if you purchase something through the link.
 You don't pay a cent more than you would otherwise.